indianajson/cloudfish/README.md

 This tool finds subdomains using Cloudflare's DNS scanner.
 That's it.

 When run it will automatically create a Cloudflare zone for a given domain, scan for DNS records, save any records found, and delete the zone.
 The script is quiet by default (outputting only a tab delimited list of DNS records).
 If you want to see what's going on add the `--verbose` flag to your command.
-The request is totally passive since Cloudflare runs the test on their end.
+The request is totally passive since Cloudflare runs the test on their end. <br><br>

-## Output

 ```sh
 indy@mac > ./cloudfish.py -k de567yuhgfr567yhg -e indy@example.com -a 3456ygfe3456ygf -d yahoo.com --verbose